FabianWassermann/FabianWassermann/README.md

 **Some information about myself:**

-- 💻 I'm currently working on a trading bot that let you trade crypto automatically
+- 💻 I'm currently working on a trading bot that lets you trade crypto automatically
 - 🌱 I’m currently learning Powershell
 - 📫 You can contact me through email: fabian.wassermann04@gmail.com